Hesperian Health Guides

 How to use:

-For yeast infections of the mouth (thrush) in babies, give 2 full droppers (0.5 ml each) of nystatin 4 times a day, and continue giving this medicine for 2 days after the patches are gone.
+For yeast infections of the mouth (thrush) in babies, give 2 full droppers (0.5 ml each) by mouth, 4 times a day, and continue giving this medicine for 2 days after the patches are gone.

 For vaginal infections, put one 100,000 Unit insert or cream high in the vagina every night for 14 nights.